 What if I don’t have a huge concept like Freakonomics?

 Few books are based on paradigm-shattering ideas, yet many provide valuable information.
-An inside look at an industry or company, a new concept, or a plan for getting ahead in business are all viable concepts – and a book on any of these topics can help you accomplish your business-building goals.
+Viable concepts include an inside look at an industry or company, a new business-related concept, or a plan for getting ahead in business.
+A book based on any of these can help you accomplish your business-building goals.

-Do business ghostwriters need business degrees or experience running a business?
+Do business ghostwriters need business degrees or experience in running a business?

-Professional ghostwriters specialize in learning on the fly and translating ideas into readable, stimulating books.
+Professional ghostwriters specialize in learning on the fly and translating ideas into readable, thought-provoking, interesting books.
 You’ll certainly want a ghostwriter who understands business, but there’s no need to find one with an MBA or C-suite experience.